ruocheny/MassComp/README.md

 With the hint "please input the path of files to be decompressing:", input the folder path "\output\MSV000080896\peak\Data_mzXML" to start decompressing.
 Before start the decompressing, the zip file needs an external decompression with 7zip.

+Note: Running the application in Windows uses gzip and requires installation of Cygwin.

 ## Datasets
 Datasets of mass spectrometry data can be downloaded from MassIVE https://massive.ucsd.edu/ProteoSAFe/static/massive.jsp